DorkArn02/Project-management-system/README.md

 `db_schema.sql` in database
 4. Build frontend and backend
-5. Create new site in IIS and new application pool in IIS
+5. Create new site in IIS and new application pool in IIS (application pool name: Szakdolgozat_backend, .NET CLR version: No managed code, managed pipeline mode: integrated, identity: LocalSystem)
 6. Move built frontend code to IIS folder: `C:\inetpub\wwwroot\`
-7. Publish backend built code in Visual Studio to `wwwroot` folder
+7. Publish backend built code in Visual Studio to `wwwroot` folder (publish to folder option on project)
 8. Create new application pool in IIS Manager
-9. Add new application to `Default Web Site` and select the previous created application pool
+9. Add new application to `Default Web Site` and select the previous created application pool (path: C:\inetpub\wwwroot\api, application pool: Szakdolgozat_backend)
 10. Application should be available at `localhost:80`